-Blepharospasm Treatment in Columbia, MO
+Blepharospasm Treatment in Columbia MO

-At Restoration Eye Care in Columbia, MO, we provide specialized care for patients dealing with involuntary eyelid spasms that interfere with comfort, vision, and daily activities.
-Blepharospasm can begin with mild twitching or increased blinking, but it can progress into stronger spasms that make it difficult to keep the eyes open.
+At Restoration Eye Care, we provide specialized care for patients dealing with involuntary eyelid spasms that interfere with comfort, vision, and daily activities.
+Blepharospasm in Columbia MO can begin with mild twitching or increased blinking, but it can progress into stronger spasms that make it difficult to keep the eyes open.

 When patients search for an ophthalmologist near you for blepharospasm treatment, they often want clear answers about what is happening and what can be done to help.
 We focus on accurate diagnosis, thoughtful evaluation, and treatment that improves day-to-day function.

-What Blepharospasm Is
+What Blepharospasm Is in Columbia MO

 Blepharospasm is a neurological condition that causes abnormal, repetitive contractions of the muscles around the eyes.
 These involuntary movements can affect one or both eyelids and may worsen over time.
 Although the exact cause is not always clear, abnormal signaling in the brain’s movement-control pathways appears to play a major role.
 Symptoms often become more noticeable when patients feel fatigued, stressed, or exposed to bright light.
 Eye irritation and dryness can also make blepharospasm worse.